Unarelith/FromScratch/README.md

 Put cobblestone into the crucible and put a torch under it to melt it.

-_Another crucible, made of wood, will be able to make water from saplings._ (TODO)
+Another crucible, made of wood, can generate water from leaves.

 The crucibles can hold 2 buckets of liquid and 8 items maximum.